Lgrella/Mini-Project-12/README.md

 1. Open Codespaces or clone this repository
 2. run make install, if necessary
 3. Run the machine learning algorithm by running: `python main.py`
-4. Run `mlflow ui` and open browser tab to view mlflow's user interface
+4. Run `mlflow ui` and open browser tab to view mlflow's user interface (ctrl-c will close this process within the terminal)
 5. Saved model, artifacts, parameters etc. are found in the mlruns folder for your review

 **MLflow UI Example screenshots**